One of my favorite places in the Rockies is Beaver Creek, Colorado.

 1. Fly Direct

-While it’s less of a big deal in summer to fly into Denver (about two hours away) and drive into the mountains, you’ll be cursing in winter in the midst of a snow storm as you attempt to navigate crazy curves and steep inclines with kids in tow.
+While it’s less of a big deal in summer to fly into Denver (about two hours away) and drive into the mountains, you’ll be cursing in winter in the midst of a snow storm as you attempt to navigate crazy curves and steep inclines along I-70, especially with kids in tow.

 2. Fly Into Denver

 If it doesn’t work for you to fly directly into Vail, you can, of course, fly into Denver, and plenty of people do it all winter long.
-Southwest flies into Denver if you want to use Southwest points and your Southwest Companion Pass for ultra cheap fares, but plan to add a day coming and going to your trip for the two-hour drive in the snow.
+Southwest flies into Denver if you want to use Southwest points combined with your Southwest Companion Pass for ultra-cheap fares, but plan to add a day coming and going to your trip for the two-hour drive in the snow.

 If you don’t want to drive, hop a ride on the Colorado Mountain Express, which is a shuttle that takes you from the Denver Airport to the ski resort areas, including Breckenridge, Keystone, Copper Mountain, Vail, Beaver Creek, Bachelor Gulch, Aspen and Snowmass Village.
 Rates are $85-$104 per person one-way and kids 12 and younger are $35-$41.
 If you’re traveling with three or more people, you can save 20% on your tickets.

 Additionally, car rentals can be expensive from Denver.
 I’d advise booking as far in advance as you can and consider picking up the rental somewhere besides the airport, which is much less expensive.
-You’ll need to Uber there, however, which adds extra time, and they are often only open during business hours.
-You can also try Priceline, entering in a lower bid.
+You’ll need to Uber to the car rental agencies away from the airport, however, which adds extra time, and they are often only open during business hours.
+You can also try Priceline, entering in a lower bid, to get a cheaper car rental.

 Tip: If you show your same-day boarding pass at the Beaver Creek ticket window, they’ll let you ski FREE all afternoon!